Clary, Julie

 After Napoleon was defeated in 1814 she moved to Switzerland, where she bought the castle of Prangins.
 When Napoleon returned to France in 1815 she was in Paris to welcome him.
 After Napoleon's final defeat at Waterloo, Joseph moved to the USA.
 Julie took her daughters to Frankfurt am Main where she lived for six years.
 Afterwards she lived in Brussels and at the Serristori Palace in Florence.

 Joseph returned to Europe in 1840 and joined her in Florence.
 They hadn't seen each other for 25 years.
 He died there in 1844 and Julie died in 1845 in Florence as well.
-They were buried at the Santa Croce in that city.
+They were buried at the Santa Croce in that city where there daughter Charlotte had been buried in 1839.
 In 1862 Napoleon III transported Joseph's remains to France.
-Julie's remains were left behind in Florence.
-Her daughter Charlotte, who died in 1839, was buried there as well.
+The remains of Julie and Charlotte are still in Florence.

 Family